builders-garden/zk-wormhole-monorepo/README.md

 Users need to create locally a zk-proof proving that they know a pre-computed `dead address` where anothter user sent `ZKWormholeERC20` to.
 The proof validates the following:

-- The sender knows the precomputed dead address.
+- The sender knows the precomputed unspendable address.
-- The sender can compute the dead address using CREATE2 based on the SP1 program, where:
+- The sender can compute the unspendable address using CREATE2 based on the SP1 program, where:
 - The sender and bytecode are fixed.
 - The salt is calculated from the depositor's secret.
-- The sender has sent enough funds to the dead address.
+- The sender has sent enough funds to the unspendable address.

 ## Using Sp1
 In order to generate the proof, you need to run a succint Sp1 prover locally. here's the steps: